Fancy a driving tour of Canada? We had a great time in May 2018, so we’re going back in May 2020!

 Finally we return to Vancouver airport, continuing down the Sea to Sky Highway (sky to sea?) before heading home.

-Hotel rooms for 7 nights, in a variety of luxurious hotels – the best available in each location (wherever possible)
+Hotel rooms for 7 nights, in a variety of luxurious hotels – including 2 nights at Fairmont Chateau Lake Louise and 1 night at Fairmont Jasper

 Rental of suitably luxurious car;